Our resident involvement strategy

 You know best how to make things better, because you receive the service that we provide.
 You live in the communities and areas we serve.
 No matter how big or how small you can make a difference.
 You can get involved by helping improve the services you receive from us.
 Or helping change and improve the area you live in.

-By giving some of your time (it doesn’t have to be a lot) we can find out what is good or bad about what we do.
+By giving some of your time we can find out what is good or bad about what we do.
 What works and what doesn’t.
 Everyone has an opinion and we want to listen to yours so we can improve.
 It's not only about listening but also ensuring what we say we'll do, we actually do.